Bppatkar/DevConnect/Readme.md

 npm start    # For production
 ```

-The server will start on port 5000 (or your specified PORT).
+The server will start on port 8080 (or your specified PORT).
 You should see messages indicating that MongoDB is connected and the server is running.

 ### 2. Start the Frontend Development Server

-From the `client` directory:
+From the client directory:

 ```bash
 npm run dev
 ```

-This will start the Vite development server, usually at http://localhost:5173.
+This will start the Vite development server, usually at `http://localhost:5173`.
 The application will automatically open in your default web browser.

 ## API Endpoints (Backend)